Behavior Cloned Transformers are Neurosymbolic Reasoners: Environments and Symbolic Modules

 \section{Environments and Symbolic Modules}

-We evaluate our approach to neurosymbolic reasoning using four text game environments centered around pick-and-place tasks, including one existing benchmark game and three new benchmarks developed for this work.
-These environments are outlined below, with additional details and example playthroughs found in the \textsc{Appendix}.
+We evaluate our approach to neurosymbolic reasoning using four text game benchmark environments centered around pick-and-place tasks, including one existing benchmark and three new developed for this work.
+Each environment supports parametric variation to generate many different games.
+These environments are outlined below, with additional details and example playthroughs found in \textsc{Appendix~\ref{sec:env}}.
 All environments were implemented using the \textsc{TextWorldExpress} game engine \cite{jansen2022textworldexpress}.

 {\flushleft\textbf{Text World Common Sense (TWC):}} A benchmark common sense reasoning task \cite{murugesan2021textbased} where agents must collect objects from the environment (e.g. \textit{dirty socks}), and place those objects in their canonical common sense locations (e.g. \textit{washing machine}).
-The symbolic module for this game allows agents to query a knowledge base of \textit{(object, canonicalLocation, location)} triples.
+The symbolic module for this game allows agents to query a knowledge base of \textit{(subject, relation, object)} triples (e.g. \textit{(cushion, hasCanonicalLocation, sofa)}).

 {\flushleft\textbf{MapReader:}} A navigation-themed pick-and-place game similar to Coin Collector \cite{Yuan2018CountingTE}.
 An agent starts in a random location (e.g. \textit{the kitchen}), and is provided with a target location (e.g. \textit{the garage}).
 The agent must navigate to the target location, pick up a coin, then return to the starting location and place it in a box.
 The agent is further provided with a map that can be used for efficient route planning.
 The navigation symbolic module paired with this environment scrapes the observation space for location information (e.g. \textit{you are currently in the kitchen}), and both complete (e.g. \textit{the map}) or partial (e.g. \textit{to the north you see the hallway}) spatial connection information.